With Blue-collar skills in high demand, here we’ve shared a few trends to check:

 In India, the average building inspector salary is 3,69,762 INR per annum or an equivalent hourly rate of 178 INR.
 In addition, the gross an average bonus of 8,172 INR.

 An entry-level building inspector with 1-3 years of experience grosses an average salary of 2,70,434 INR per annum.
 Similarly, a senior-level building inspector with 8+ years of experience grosses an average salary of 4,62,566 INR per annum.

-Based on our SalaryExpert’s data, the estimated salary for a Building Inspector is going to increase 68 % over 5 years.
+Based on our Salary Expert’s data, the estimated salary for a Building Inspector will increase 68 % over five years.

-- Computerized Equipment Skills: Blue collar workers must be able to deal with technology and change in the workplace.
+- Computerized Equipment Skills: Blue-collar workers must be able to deal with technology and change in the workplace.
 Computer technology skills are essential to: